 Ask a doctor or pharmacist before using any other cold or allergy medicine.
 Antihistamines and decongestants are contained in many combination medicines.
 Taking certain products together can cause you to get too much of a certain drug.
 Check the label to see if a medicine contains an antihistamine or decongestant.

-What other drugs will affect Goodsense Cetirizine D-12 Hour (cetirizine and pseudoephedrine)?
+What other drugs will affect Goodsense Cetirizine D-12 Hour?

 Related treatment guides